OctopusDeploy/blog/blog/2021-09/octopus-in-the-middle/index.md

 ### Google Container Registry

 Google Container Registry is a container registry for the Google Cloud Platform.
-I added the Google Container Registry to the Github Actions step to push to Google Container Registry directly.
+I added the Google Container Registry to the GitHub Actions step to push to Google Container Registry directly.

 ![GCR](gcr.png "width=500")